moonstar-x/old-server-setup/docs/services/no-ip.md

 # NO-IP DUC

-**NO-IP DUC** is a client that updates the public IP of your server to a NO-IP host.
+**NO-IP DUC** is a client that maps and updates the public IP of your server to a NO-IP host.
 This is particularly useful if you want to have a free hostname instead of having to use your IP directly or if your public IP is not static (which is the case for most people).
 For this you obviously need a NO-IP account, you can create one [here](https://www.noip.com/sign-up).

 ## Installation